 Originally a 14th century convent, Flor da Rosa has operated as a castle, a convent, a palace, and is now a modern luxury Pousada hotel.
-Rooms and suites (19-42m2) have modern funishing and décor and include private balconies.
+Rooms and suites, either in the castle or in an ultra-modern extension, have modern furnishings and décor and include private balconies.
 There is a large swimming pool in the shadow of the historic building.
 The restaurant offers fine dining in unique spaces.
 Outdoor activities including hiking and horse riding.

 • Architecture: João Luís Carrilho da Graça